ArashLab/CAP/docs/CapArch.md

 CAP requires specific information to be presented in the workflow.
 The details are provided in [Describe Your Analysis](docs/DescribeAnalysis.md).

 The workflow file includes information about the following:
+-
+- `config` is the configuration of the analysis (i.e. default values)
+-
 ### DataHandles:
 A DataHandle is the specification of the data used (as input) or produced (as output) in the analysis step.
 The DataHandle is produced once but could be used by multiple analysis steps.